sherryyy17/Snake-Game/README.md

 # Snake-Game
-A javascript based application
-It is a simple game in which you have to make the snake eat the rat.
+It is a simple javascript based gaming web application in which you have to feed the snake with rat by catching it.Each time you catch rat score is incremented and your snake grows bigger.
 Rules:
 1. Use Arrow buttons to control snake's movement.
 2. Do not hit the boundaries, your game will be over.